rikedyp/APLCourse/docs/Loops.md

 1. Write the shortest dfn which causes infinite recursion unless its argument is `0`.

 1. The factorial function multiplies integers up to `⍵`.
 Write the factorial function as a **recursive** dfn called `Factorial`.
-Use the primitive `!N` factorial function to check your solution.
+Use the primitive `!⍵` factorial function to check your solution.

 1. Write an expression for the factorial function as a reduction (an expression which includes `f/` for some function `f`).